 Maples and Metcalf

 This unique interview retails the story about refueling stations that were used during the Korean War.
-Maples and Metcalf are two Korean War veterans that calculated the range of the DC-4 known as the Skymaster.
-The Skymaster was a four-engine, long range, heavy transport used by the US and Canadian Air Forces along with the US Marine Corps during the Korean War.
-The Skymaster had a 4000 mile fuel-range which flew approximately 200 mph.
-Once it left Vancouver, Canada, it would fly to Cold Bay, Alaska which was just off the main peninsula headed towards the Aleutian Islands in the Bering Sea at Shemya Island.
-Shemya Island only had a single strip of lights for landing and the landing strip itself was only 4 X 5 miles wide which made any plane difficult to land, not to mention a DC-4.
+Harold Maples and Guy Metcalf are two Korean War veterans that calculated the range of the DC-4 known as the Skymaster.
+The Skymaster was a four-engine, long range, heavy transport used by the United States and Canadian Air Forces along with the United States Marine Corps during the Korean War.
+The Skymaster had a four-thousand-mile fuel-range which flew approximately two hundred mph.
+Once it left Vancouver, Canada, it would fly to Cold Bay, Alaska, which was just off the main peninsula headed towards the Aleutian Islands in the Bering Sea at Shemya Island.
+Shemya Island only had a single strip of lights for landing and the landing strip itself was only four by five miles wide which made any plane difficult to land, not to mention a DC-4.

 Refueling of a DC-4 Airplane